Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 But mirroring the constraints of what she could do and say as first lady, she is also restrained her writing here.
 She doesn't question the world of the White House here the way she thoughtfully appraises 1970s South Side Chicago.

-And while Obama is clearly passionate about her top causes as first lady, like gardening with kids and meeting veterans' families, but ultimately this is a section where Obama seems most like any other politician, lapsing far more often into the policyspeak that peppered the early chapters.
+And while Obama is clearly passionate about her top causes as first lady, like gardening with kids and meeting veterans' families, ultimately this is a section where Obama seems most like any politician, lapsing far more often into the policyspeak that peppered the early chapters.

 Which is to say: This is where her protective walls seem to go up.